openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/TestKit/cj-apis-ui_test.md

 public func pinchOut(scale: Float32): Unit
 ```

-**Functionality:** Pinches the control to enlarge its size by the specified scale.
+**Functionality:** Pinches the control to zoom in at the specified scale.

 **System Capability:** SystemCapability.Test.UiTest